jddecker/jddecker.github.io/content/blog/hello world/index.md

 * [Sakura](https://oxal.org/projects/sakura/)
 * [Simple.css](https://simplecss.org/)

-For this blog, I chose Pico CSS.
-I hadn't used it in a project yet, and it's one of the most popular lightweight frameworks out there.
-I had used MPV.css recently and liked it, but its default styles felt too rigid for this project.
-The default styles in Simple.css weren't really jibing with me for this project either.
-Pico CSS's clean default styles and ease of customization made it a good choice.
-Plus, with Pico, changing the color of buttons is as simple as tweaking one line of CSS.
+I’ve experimented with several "classless" frameworks like MVP.css and Simple.css, but they often felt either too rigid or didn't quite match the vibe I wanted.
+I landed on Pico CSS.
+It’s clean, lightweight, and incredibly easy to customize.
+Changing a button color is just a single CSS variable tweak.

-Pico CSS can be implemented by downloading the file or using their CDN.
-[PicoCSS.com](https://picocss.com/) provides instructions.
+You can get started by grabbing the file directly or linking to their CDN.
+Check out [PicoCSS.com](https://picocss.com/) for the quick setup.

 ## Hosting on Github Pages

 I had been hosting my Linktree-style personal site on [GitHub Pages](https://pages.github.com/), so I stuck with that.
 It's free, easy to use, and especially convenient if you've already using GitHub.
-A nice perk is that [GitHub Actions](https://github.com/features/actions) can be used to build and deploy the site on a git push.
+A huge perk is using [GitHub Actions](https://github.com/features/actions) to automate the build.
+Every time I push code, an Action builds the site and deploys it.
 There are example GitHub Actions that can be [found on GitHub](https://github.com/marketplace/actions/zola-deploy-to-pages).

-This is an example of what it looks like for Zola v0.20.0 when I wrote this article:
+Here is the workflow configuration I used for Zola v0.20.0:

 ``` yaml
 name: Zola on GitHub Pages